PipedreamHQ/pipedream/docs/docs/triggers/README.md

 Code steps show [Logs](/workflows/steps/code/#logs) below the step itself.
 Any time you run `console.log()` or other functions that print output, you should see the logs appear directly below the step where the code ran.

 [Actions](/components/actions/) and [Destinations](/destinations/) also show execution details relevant to the specific Action or Destination.
 For example, when you use the [HTTP Destination](/destinations/http/) to make an HTTP request, you'll see the HTTP request and response details tied to that Destination step:

-### Limitations

-Cron jobs can be run at most once a minute.
-Any cron expression that specifies a higher frequency will be rejected.

-Cron jobs can run for at most 30 seconds, by default.
-You can raise this up to 300 seconds by [setting your workflow's execution timeout](/workflows/settings/#execution-timeout-limit).
-If your workflow runs longer than the configured timeout, you'll see a `TIMEOUT` error for that run, and will be able to review all logs up until the timeout occurred.

 ## Email